Skip to main content

 Extraction solvents are used in food processing to help dissolve and separate parts of a food.
 For example certain extraction solvents can be used to remove caffeine in coffee and tea to help produce decaffeinated versions.
 The extraction solvent is removed before the resulting food or ingredient is used, but technically unavoidable residues or derivatives may remain.
 This is why it is important to ensure that extraction solvents are safe.

 Extraction solvents need to be authorised before they can be placed on the market in Great Britain (GB).
-Only ‘permitted extraction solvents’, as defined in The Food Additives, Flavourings, Enzymes and Extraction Solvents Regulations 2013, can be used in the production of food and placed on the market.
+Only ‘permitted extraction solvents’, as defined in The Food Additives, Flavourings, Enzymes and Extraction Solvents Regulations 2013, can be used in the production of food and placed on the GB market.
+There are some exemptions as extraction solvents used in the production of food additives, vitamins or any other nutritional additives do not need approval before use.

 The domestic legislation governing the use of extraction solvents in Scotland is The Food Additives, Flavourings, Enzymes and Extraction Solvents (Scotland) Regulations 2013.